miracle0930/FlickrGallery/README.md

 ---|---
 Helpers | Use `Utils` to change data's format.
 Use `FlickrAPIParser` to build and send request to Flickr.
 Views | Use `GalleryCollectionViewCell` to show photos for yesterday's interestingness.
-Models | Use `Photo` to contain parameter for each photo.
+Models | Use `Photo` to contain parameters inorder to build api to get photo's static image and title.
 Controllers | Use `GalleryCollectionViewController` to show a list of photos.
 Use `PhotoViewController` to show photo's detail.

 ## Features